picatz/terraform-google-nomad/cloud-shell/steps.md

 >
 > The command will take about 5 minutes to complete.

-Once the command completes successfully, change back to the root directory of the repository (going back/up one directory) to move onto the next phase:
+Once the command completes successfully, change back to previous folder to move onto the next phase:

 ```console
 cd ..